European Theological Libraries: History

 In 1957, at the occasion of the tenth anniversary of the Arbeitsgemeinschaft Katholisch-Theologischer Bibliotheken, three theological librarians and Catholic priests from France, Netherlands, and the UK gathered in Frankfurt and created the outline for an association that prefigured what was to become BETH.
 These librarians were: Father Luchesius Smits (VKSB, Vereniging voor Seminarie- en Kloosterbibliothecarissen, The Netherlands), Father Francis Courtney (ABTAPL, United Kingdom), and Father Paul Mech (Association des bibliothèques de sciences religieuses, France).

-In the spirit of reconstruction and reconciliation that was characteristic for the period after the WW II, they wanted to contribute to the growth of the Christian faith by developing exchange between libraries specialized in religious studies.
+In the spirit of reconstruction and reconciliation that was characteristic for the period after World War II, they wanted to contribute to the growth of the Christian faith by developing exchange between libraries specialized in religious studies.
 They considered it necessary to improve the professional level of these libraries, to work on international bibliographies, and to work together for their common objectives.
 "They considered it as an apostolic mission not just to take responsibility of the conservation of the valuable collections of the books of the seminaries and monasteries, but also to make them available to a wider audience."

 It was in Frankfurt, however, four years later, on 18 October 1961 at a meeting of German theological libraries that the International Committee for the Coordination of Catholic Theological Library Associations (le Comité international de coordination des associations de bibliothèques de théologie catholique) was established.
 This committee brought together librarians from Germany, France and the Netherlands and had a rather informal structure.
 After some ten years, the members decided to create a formal association.
 In 1970, the ‘Committee’ became the International Council of Theological Library Associations (le Conseil international des associations de bibliothèques de théologie) and included several national associations.
-The statutes of the new association were adopted in a meeting held on the 26th of September 1973, and the association received royal approval in the Netherlands.
+The statutes of the new association were adopted in a meeting held on 26 September 1973, and the association received royal approval in the Netherlands.
 The secretarial office of the association was in Nijmegen.